tymyrddin/android-mitigations/source/docs/authentication/screen-lock.md

-# Set a password or PIN screen lock and a timeout
+# Setting a password or PIN screen lock and a timeout

 Without screen lock, anyone getting their hands on your device will have complete access to everything on it, and you can not enable [on-device encryption](../data/encryption.md).